-I recently responded to a Facebook friend's posting of a request for dancers for a tv spot for the tv channel, Logo.
+I recently responded to a former Facebook friend, Glenn Payne's posting of a request for dancers for a tv spot for the tv channel, Logo.
 I was to receive a phone call the next day to get more details.
 However, this never came to be.
 For about 18 hours later, I received something, but it was not a phone call.
-It was a Facebook message.
+It was a Facebook message from Glenn.
 Telling me that their "standards & practices" say that they can't have anyone who has posed nude or done porn representing their "brand".

 This rule of "standards" coming from a channel that airs "1 Girl 5 Gays" where they sit and talk graphically about sex.
 The channel that also airs "That Sex Show", which features a porn actress on its panel of "experts".
 The channel that has MTV as one of their sister channels, home of various shit-shows, like "Jersey Shore", but most notably at the moment, the Video Music Awards (VMAs).

 In the past, I have given some harsh criticisms to Logo, primarily in regards to their being an American channel with a serious lack of ethnic diversity in their lineup.
 With that and me owning my criticisms and the consequences of saying it publicly being the case, I could have stomached their reasoning for not wanting me being because of those numerous criticisms.
 For in owning all that I have said and knowing human nature, people will retaliate in some fashion when you criticize them no matter how right you are.
 But if this was such a retaliation, I could respect them more for doing so with honesty.
 Instead of the pretentious, hypocritical bullshit rhetoric I was fed.
 For they didn't make me need to take back what I have said about them in the past.
 Instead, not allowing me to be a part of this tv spot not only reaffirms my past negative criticisms, but actually embeds them deeper in stone.